hindu-comm/weblogs/manasataramgini/2014/05/2014-05-29_the-engineer-the-dead-fish-and-the-bag-of-earth-v.md

 and towns.
 We do not know what to do.
 While Lootika has figured out that in principle an effective vaccine can be developed, that is going to take a long time and before that we could all be engulfed.
-We have the first case in our own city\!”
+We have the first case in our own city!”
 Somakhya: “No doubt we need to go ahead with the vaccine development.
 Hopefully, you can convince the highest powers to get this moving.”
 Vrishchika: “An officer on special duty from the health ministry is coming to visit me tomorrow.
 He said he will have